ugaya40/StatefulModel/README.md

 	//when dispose() called, detach all handler
 	listerner.Dispose();
 ```

-## Other Classes

-- CompositeDiposable -  Rx like CompositeDisposable

 ### WeakEventListeners

 - PropertyChangedWeakEventListener (PropertyChangedEventListener by weak event)
 - CollectionChangedWeakEventListener (CollectionChangedWeakEventListener by weak event)
 - WeakEventListener (all‐purpose weak event listener)

 ```csharp

 	var button = new Button(){Width = 100,Height = 100};